Get The Right Defense For Your Case

 Latest News

-If you have been accused of either of these offenses in Florida, you must talk with a Fort Lauderdale criminal defense attorney immediately to fully understand the legal and financial implications and to create a solid defense strategy.
-Both charges can come with serious repercussions that not only impact your present but your future as well.
-A criminal conviction can make it challenging to apply for jobs, secure housing, or get insured.
+If you face either of these serious offenses in Florida, talk with a Fort Lauderdale criminal defense attorney immediately.
+A conviction can severely impact your present and future, making it difficult to find jobs, secure housing, or get insured.
 Contact our team today for assistance in reducing or removing the penalties against you.

 How Are Murder Charges Classified?